 Within each of the subsections discussed below, this document evaluates the potentially significant impacts of the proposed project and implementation alternatives relative to the subject resource area.
 The implementation alternatives evaluated in this document are evaluated on a region-wide level for impacts for each resource area.
 Project-level analysis is expected to be conducted by the appropriate public agencies prior to implementation of project specific methods of compliance.
-The environmental analysis in this document assumes that the project specific methods of compliance with Biological Objectives would be designed, installed, and maintained following all applicable state and local laws, regulations, and ordinances.
+The environmental analysis in this document assumes that the project specific methods of compliance with the Stream Biological Objective would be designed, installed, and maintained following all applicable State and local laws, regulations, and ordinances.
 A multitude of handbooks is available and currently used by municipal agencies that provide guidance for the selection and implementation of BMPs for various project types and scenarios. (e.g. California Stormwater Quality Association, USDA 2012, Caltrans 2017).

-Adoption of Biological Objectives will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
+Adoption of the Stream Biological Objective will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
 Compliance methods to address pollutant discharges and restore stream habitat are already required by the San Diego Water Board, and thus any potential impacts have occurred or will occur under existing water quality criteria.
-This baseline compliance condition will not change with the adoption of Biological Objectives.
-However, Biological Objectives are expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses by providing the information to focus on specific pollutants causing impacts to beneficial uses, as well as incorporating considerations of site-specific habitat conditions.
+This baseline compliance condition will not change with the adoption of the Stream Biological Objective.
+However, the Stream Biological Objective is expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses by providing the information to focus on specific pollutants causing impacts to beneficial uses, as well as incorporating considerations of site-specific habitat conditions.
 This is expected to better focus existing compliance measures, thus reducing potential impacts associated with the present implementation of unnecessary compliance measures.
 Despite this overall consideration, the San Diego Water Board evaluated impacts for these existing compliance requirements (see Section 1.5.4).